ethereum/portal-network-specs/witness.md

 Also, it means that the memory consumption of witness processing itself will be fixed and predictable, which helps nodes that have limited memory.

-**2.5.
-Building a forest.**
-It should be possible to build a forest of tries from a single witness.
-It is needed for two use cases:

-- partial witnesses (like the ones that are used in a semi-stateless initial sync, when you already have some trie that you need to extend with more data);
+**Chunkable.** It should be possible to split witness in chunks that are independently verifiable to speed-up witness propagation in the network.

+The witness format doesn't limit a chunk size.
+That makes it easy to experiment with and find the best size for efficient relaying properties.

 **Upgradeable.** It should be able to upgrade witness format in the future in a backward compatible way (e.g. new versions of clients will support the old versions of the witness).
 Old versions of clients should be able to discard unsupported versions of witness.